jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/shopping_list.md

 -----------------------------------------

-## Have I got coffee on the shopping list
+## Have I got coffee on the shopping list?

 **Custom sentence**
 ```